hipe/tmx/doc_test/doc/issues/018-unified-language.md

   • "test" (as a paraphernalia component) is a term we would like to avoid. (explanation at [#025]).

+  - "identifyings": identifiers used to identify components in particular contexts - see [#038]

   • "LTS" - this is a loanword from [sa] - "line termination sequence".